Lightspeed Core Providers

 - Access tokens are wrapped in

-SecretStrto prevent accidental logging - Tokens are stored only in the
+SecretStrto prevent accidental logging - Tokens are cached in

 Token validity: